NASCAR O'Reilly Auto Parts Series at Gateway Motorsports Park

-Stock car racing events in the NASCAR Xfinity Series have been held at World Wide Technology Raceway, in Madison, Illinois during numerous seasons and times of year since 1997.

-Current race

-The Nu Way 200 (currently known for sponsorship reasons as the Nu Way 200 Sauced by Blues Hog) is a NASCAR Xfinity Series race at World Wide Technology Raceway in Madison, Illinois.
+The Nu Way 225 (currently known for sponsorship reasons as the Nu Way 225 Powered by Bobcat and Sauced by Blues Hog) is a NASCAR O'Reilly Auto Parts Series race at World Wide Technology Raceway in Madison, Illinois.

+Jesse Love is the defending winner, having won the event in 2026.

 History

+First added to the schedule in 1997, the race was held at 300 mi and would be won by Elliott Sadler.
+The race was then held at 250 mi miles from 1998–2010.

-The race is held at 200 mi.
-It was previously held as a 250 mi, except in 1997 where it was a 300 mi.
-2010 saw the track receiving a second race, also a 250-mile race, only for the track to be dropped from the-then Nationwide Series calendar for 2011.
-It was announced on August 29, 2024, that Gateway would host an Xfinity event.
-On August 14, 2025, it was announced that the race would be titled the Nu Way 200 Sauced by Blues Hog.
+2010 saw the track receiving a second race, (also a 250 miles race) when the race at Memphis was removed.
+The track was dropped from the-then Nationwide Series calendar for 2011.

+It was announced on August 29, 2024, that Gateway would host an Xfinity Series event.
+On August 14, 2025, it was announced that the race would be a 200 mi race titled the Nu Way 200 Sauced by Blues Hog.
+On January 22, 2026, it was announced that the race had been extended to 225 mi.
+That same year, it was announced that Bobcat would join Blues Hog as a presenting sponsor for the race to be titled the Nu Way 225 Powered by Bobcat and Sauced by Blues Hog.